Volatile corrosion inhibitor

 A volatile corrosion inhibitor (VCI) is a material that protects metals from corrosion.
 Corrosion inhibitors are chemical compounds that can decrease the corrosion rate of a material, typically a metal or an alloy.
-NACE International Standard TM0208 defines volatile corrosion inhibitor (VCI) as a chemical substance that acts to reduce corrosion by a combination of volatilization from a VCI material, vapor transport in the atmosphere of an enclosed environment, and condensation onto surface in the space, including absorption, dissolution, and hydrophobic effects on metal surfaces, where the rate of corrosion of metal surfaces is thereby inhibited.
+A volatile corrosion inhibitor (VCI) is a chemical compound that protects metallic surfaces from corrosion by releasing protective vapors.
+According to NACE International Standard TM0208, these substances operate through a process of volatilization, vapor transport within an enclosed atmosphere, and subsequent condensation onto metal surfaces to form a protective molecular layer, including absorption, dissolution, and hydrophobic effects on metal surfaces, where the rate of corrosion of metal surfaces is thereby inhibited.
 They are also called vapor-phase inhibitors, vapor-phase corrosion inhibitors, and vapor-transported corrosion inhibitors.

 VCIs come in various formulations that are dependent on the type of system they will be used in; for example, films, oils, coatings, cleaners, etc. There are also a variety of formulations that provide protection in ferrous, nonferrous, or multi-metal applications.
 Other variables include the amount of vapor phase compared to the contact phase inhibitors.
 Because they are volatile at ambient temperature, VCI compounds can reach inaccessible crevices in metallic structures.

 V.VCI is also called Vacuum VCI, meaning they have special properties of performance in vacuum as well as corrosion protection properties.

 History

-The first widescale use of VCIs can be traced to Shell's patent for dicyclohexylammonium nitrite (DICHAN), which was eventually commercialized as VPI 260.
+The first wide-scale use of VCIs can be traced to Shell's patent for dicyclohexylammonium nitrite (DICHAN), which was eventually commercialized as VPI 260.
 DICHAN was used extensively by the US military to protect a wide variety of metallic components from corrosion via various delivery systems, VCI powder, VCI paper, VCI solution, VCI slushing compound, etc.

-Safety and health concerns as well as inherent limitations has led to the abandonment of DICHAN as a VCI.
+Concerns regarding health, safety, and performance limitations have led to the decline of DICHAN in favor of modern VCI compounds, which are typically salts of moderately strong bases and weak volatile acids.
 At present, commercial VCI compounds are typically salts of moderately strong bases and weak volatile acids.
 The typical bases are amines, and the acids are carbonic, nitrous, and carboxylic.